'I was lucky' says Djokovic after setting up Australian Open semifinal against Sinner

 The top four seeds have reached the final four in the men's draw, with No. 1 Carlos Alcaraz and No. 3 Alexander Zverev set to meet in the other semifinal.

-Sinner has a 6-4 lead in career head-to-heads with Djokovic, winning the last five.
+Sinner has a 6-4 lead in head-to-heads with Djokovic, but he's won the last five.
 That sequence includes semifinals at the 2024 Australian Open and at Roland Garros and Wimbledon last year.
+It was the semifinal here two years ago that propelled Sinner toward his first major title.

 Since capturing his 24th Grand Slam singles title in 2023, unprecedented among men and for anyone in the Open Era, Djokovic has been bidding for a 25th and to become the most decorated tennis player of all time.